nvsthinh/AI_Pytorch/supervised_learning/deep_learning/cnn/googlenet/README.md

-# AlexNet
+# GoogleNet

 ## 1. Overview
-AlexNet is a convolutional neural network architecture that won the ImageNet Large Scale Visual Recognition Challenge in 2012.
-Designed by Alex Krizhevsky et al., AlexNet introduced the use of ReLU activation, dropout, and data augmentation, significantly improving the performance of deep learning models on image classification tasks.
+GoogleNet, also known as Inception V1, is a convolutional neural network architecture that won the ImageNet Large Scale Visual Recognition Challenge in 2014.
+Designed by researchers at Google, GoogleNet introduced the concept of the Inception module, which allows for more efficient computation by using different filter sizes within the same module.
+This architecture significantly reduced the number of parameters compared to previous networks, improving both computational efficiency and performance.

 ## 2. Implementation
-This implementation of AlexNet uses PyTorch to build and train the neural network.
+This implementation of GoogleNet uses PyTorch to build and train the neural network.

 ### 2.1.
 Files
-- `alexnet.py`: Contains the PyTorch implementation of AlexNet.
+- `googlenet.py`: Contains the PyTorch implementation of GoogleNet.
-- `notebook/AlexNet_Model_with_PyTorch_on_CIFAR10.ipynb`: A Jupyter notebook demonstrating the AlexNet implementation with detailed explanations and visualizations.
+- `notebook/GoogleNet_Model_with_PyTorch_on_CIFAR10.ipynb`: A Jupyter notebook demonstrating the GoogleNet implementation with detailed explanations and visualizations.
+(Not yet implement)

 ## 3. How to Use
 ### 3.1.
 Running the Code